Production of Information to the Authorities

 The Securities Act, the Securities Exchange Act, the Investment Advisers Act and the Investment Company Act all permit the SEC to issue subpoenas in connection with an ongoing investigation of misconduct.
-Before a subpoena can be issued, the staff of the SEC must obtain a formal order of investigation.
-In February 2021, the acting commissioner of the SEC restored the authority of senior division officers to approve the issuance of a formal order of investigation.
-This change was made to empower officers to more swiftly respond to potential fraud, leading to faster and more frequent actions.
-In fiscal year 2021, there was a 7 per cent increase compared with the previous year in the number of enforcement actions the SEC filed.
+Before a subpoena can be issued, the staff of the SEC must obtain a formal order of investigation, which senior division officers can issue to expedite the investigation process.

 While federal courts can review an agency’s issuance of an administrative subpoena, they may only do so for reasonableness, analysing whether:

 - the investigation will be conducted pursuant to a legitimate purpose;

 - the inquiry is relevant to the purpose;